“Genius is the capacity for receiving and improving by discipline.”

 As Eliot’s quote implies, we become masters in our work by actually getting down to work.
 Being unafraid to roll up our sleeves and get on with it.
 Refining our technique, editing, being rigorous: applying ourselves day in, day out.

 I’ve talked about this before in terms of showing up: being committed and willing to do whatever is necessary in our own process to make work.

 In the creative arts, it’s no coincidence that we call this our ‘practice’: it’s our method, our approach that is key.
 Practice does make perfect: being dedicated to our craft, being willing to learn and seek guidance, to try new things, to face down moments of self-doubt and insecurity.

-Truly disciplined creatives show up regardless
+Disciplined creatives show up

 Truly disciplined creatives show up regardless of how they’re feeling.
 At the end of an hour or so they might still be staring at a blank screen, or a misshapen lump of clay, or paper as white as snow, but they accept this is part of the process.

 They might take a break – but they come back and try again.

 The difference between the successful and unsuccessful creative is discipline.
 As the writer Stephen King says, waiting for the muse is a waste of time.
 While we’re twiddling our thumbs, hoping for inspiration to strike, we could actually be making work.